fishdev/PrivacyTracker/README.md

 7. Accept permissions for PrivacyTracker
 8. Done.
 Now you can protect your data with PrivacyTracker!

-### Development
-I am currently in the process of developing PrivacyTracker.
-It is mostly feature-complete, but there may be various bugs throughout the software and some things simply may not work.
-If you have any contributions, feel free to make a pull request.

 ### License
 PrivacyTracker is available under the [GNU General Public License (v2)](https://tldrlegal.com/license/gnu-general-public-license-v2).
 If you are forking PrivacyTracker, you *must* include the original source, include the original license, and state all changes you make.